Brands of Contact Lenses

 This depends on the solution, some solutions can be ok for up to 7 days and others can be ok for up to one month.
 The night before you plan to wear your lenses it would be a sensible idea to refresh the solution in the case and disinfect them as per manufacturers guidelines.
 Always follow the advice given by your optician.

 Which types of solutions are there?

 There are a range of contact lens solutions on the market.
 Each have different ingredients to suit different lens types.
-It's important that you choose a lens solution suitable to the contacts you wear.
+It's important that you use a lens solution suitable to the contacts you wear.
 At Feel Good Contacts, we stock a variety of lens solutions suitable for both soft contacts and rigid gas permeable lenses.

 This product carries out the tasks of cleaning, rinsing, disinfecting and storing your contact lenses.
-Whilst most multi-purpose solutions suggest a ‘no-rub’ lens cleaning routine, gently rubbing the lenses can ensure a more thorough clean.
+Whilst some multi-purpose solutions suggest a ‘no-rub’ lens cleaning routine, gently rubbing the lenses can ensure a more thorough clean.
 Shop a leading range of multi-purpose solutions at Feel Good Contacts.
 We have:

 - ReNu Multi-Purpose Solution

 - Opti-Free PureMoist

 - Opti-Free RepleniSH

 - Comfi All-in-One Solution

 This pH-balanced saltwater solution is for rinsing and storing lenses.
 Saline solution is compatible for use with enzymatic cleaning tablets.
 It is important to note that saline solutions are not suitable for cleaning or disinfecting contact lenses.
 Our best sellers include: